Schaffhausen massacre: The massacre

 Schaffhausen Jew by the name of Hirt (or Hirtz), who had been accused in Diessenhofen, was arrested and brutally tortured.
 Many Jews, understanding what was happening, tried to escape.
 Three tried to make it to Stein am Rhein via Feuerthalen, but were caught.
-The fact the Jews were caught while trying to escape nothing but increased suspicion.
+The fact the Jews were caught while trying to escape increased suspicion.

 The Jew named Hirt then confessed to the tormentors what they wanted to hear.
 He admitted to a "conspiracy by Jews in the Lake Constance area and in eastern Switzerland.
 Two Jews from Constance were said to have been willing to pay him 80 guilders for Christian blood" (about 32,000 dollars in 2018).
 More Jews were then tortured and more "confessions" obtained, with the Jews "confessing" that they "wanted to drink the Christian blood or use it to make tinctures that were supposed to poison the cattle and the wells in Schaffhausen".
 Yet more Jews were caught and imprisoned, and they would be tortured for weeks, including women and children.
 Sources from the time describe the cruelty of the tortures the Jews suffered.

 In 1401, 30 Jews were sentenced to death after cruel torture, and burned on 25 June 1401.
 Three men were said to have been so disabled by torture, that they could not walk to the pyre.
 Several sources report that, when they arrived to the pyre, the spirits of the badly wounded were enlivened.
 Several council servants from Schaffhausen reported that the condemned protested their innocence loudly, asking to be spared and to "pray for them".
 The ledger of Schaffhausen noted "226 pounds of Jewish gold" as income and "an invoice for the straw that is needed for the pyre".

 The remains of the Jews were put in a pit and buried.
 At the same time, the murdered child Konrad was revered in Diessenhofen, with even miracles said to have taken place at his grave.